-NOTE 2: Annexes D, E and F include additional content associated with Categories 2, 3 and 4 (respectively).
-For Category 2, the annex includes the same assessment text as in the template below, but in a non-table format and additionally include some supplementary context and guidance information.
-For Categories 3 and 4, the annex includes more detailed assessments than the condensed versions in the template below, but also in a non-table format with supplementary context and guidance information.
+NOTE: Annexes D, E and F include additional content associated with Categories 2, 3 and 4 (respectively).
+For Categories 2 and 4, the annexes include the same assessment text as in the template below, but in a non-table format and additionally include some supplementary context and guidance information.
+For Category 3, the annex includes more detailed assessments than the condensed versions in the template below, but also in a non-table format with supplementary context and guidance information.
 For each Category, the supplementary context and guidance information is intended to help readers better understand the rationale behind the risk designation decisions.
-For all Categories with annexes, the content found in the main body of the risk assessment, not the annexes, is definitive.

 Indicator Risk designation (including functional scale when relevant)

 Controlled wood category 1: Illegally harvested wood

 1.1 Low Risk

 1.2 Low Risk

 1.3 Low Risk

 1.4 Low Risk

 1.5 Low Risk

 1.6 Low Risk

 1.7 Low Risk

 1.8 Low Risk

 1.9 Low Risk

 1.10 Low Risk

 1.11 Low Risk

 1.12 Low Risk

 1.13 Low Risk

 1.14 Low Risk

 1.15 Low Risk

 1.16 Low Risk

 1.17 Low Risk

 1.18 Low Risk

 1.19 Low Risk

 1.20 Low Risk

 1.21 Low Risk

-Controlled wood category 2: Wood harvested in violation of traditional and human
+Controlled wood category 2: Wood harvested in violation of traditional and human rights

-rights

 2.1 Low Risk

 2.2 Low Risk

 2.3 Low Risk

-Controlle Controlled wood category 3: Wood from forests where high conservation values are threatened by management activities 3.0 Low Risk 3.1 Specified Risk for identified portions of Critical Biodiversity Areas; 3.1 Specified Risk for documented ranges of identified HCV 1 species; Low Risk for the remainder of the assessment area 0.0 3.2 Low Risk 3.3 Specified Risk for lands in the FSC US Pacific Coast and Rocky Mountain Regions identified as having a higher probability of presence of Old Growth forest and that are not effectively protected; Specified Risk for identified portions of FSC US Regions with identified priority forest types; Low Risk for the remainder of the assessment area 3.4 Low Risk 3.5 Low Risk 3.6 Low Risk Controlled wood category 4: Wood from forests being converted to plantations or non-forest use 4.1 Specified Risk for counties in the FSC US Pacific Coast and Southeast Regions with higher rates of both population growth and new residential building permits issued; Low Risk for the remainder of the assessment area Controlled Controlled wood category 5: Wood from forests in which genetically modified trees are planted 5.1 Low Risk
+Controlled wood category 3: Wood from forests where high conservation values

+are threatened by management activities

+3.0 Low Risk

+3.1 Specified Risk for identified portions of Critical Biodiversity Areas; Specified Risk for documented ranges of identified HCV 1 species; Low Risk for the remainder of the assessment area 3.2 Low Risk 3.3 Specified Risk for lands in the FSC US Pacific Coast and Rocky Mountain Regions identified as having a higher probability of presence of Old Growth forest and that are not effectively protected; Specified Risk for identified portions of FSC US Regions with identified priority forest types; Low Risk for the remainder of the assessment area 3.4 Low Risk 3.5 Low Risk 3.6 Low Risk Controlled wood category 4: Wood from forests being converted to plantations or non-forest use 4.1 Specified Risk for counties in the FSC US Pacific Coast and Southeast Regions with higher rates of both population growth and new residential building permits issued; Low Risk for the remainder of the assessment area Controlled wood category 5: Wood from forests in which genetically modified trees are planted 5.1 Low Risk